hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - Certificate Authority (CA) using contained <span style="color: #bb6600;">server information</span> (e.g. common name, organization, country) to create your certificate
     - public key included in certificate
     - certificate signed with the corresponding private key
+  - Cisco IOS public key infrastructure (PKI)
+    - provide certificate management to support security protocols
+    - including IP Security (IPSec), secure shell (SSH), and secure socket layer (SSL)
+    - entities
+      - peers communicating on a secure network
+      - at least one certification authority (CA) that grants and maintains certificates
+      - digital certificates: containing information such as the certificate validity period, peer identity information, encryptions keys that are used for secure communications, and the signature of the issuing CA
+      - optional registration authority (RA) to offload the CA by processing enrollment requests
+      - a distribution mechanism (such as <span style="color: #bb6600;">Lightweight Directory Access Protocol (LDAP) or HTTP</span>) for certificate revocation lists (CRLs)
+  - RSA keys
+    - generate Rivest, Shamir, and Adelman (RSA) keypairs: `crypto key generate rsa`
+    - export and import RSA key to encrypt and decrypt the PKCS12 file or the PEM file: <span style="color: #bb6600;">passphrase</span>

 - Cryptography